-This is our eighth year doing this calendar, and each year, we make a few changes based on your feedback.
-In other words, please be sure to familiarize yourself with the rules because they may have changed since the last time you participated.
+This is our 9th year doing this calendar, and each year, we make a few changes based on your feedback.
+In other words, please be sure to familiarize yourself with the rules, as they may have changed since your last participation.
 As always, please don't take them too seriously.

 Read on to learn more, but pay the most attention to the Scoring section.